 Fat intake should be kept low.
 In fact, many bodybuilders find that fat is naturally kept at low levels by simply eating “clean”—lean meat and dairy sources of protein and complex carbohydrates as listed below.
 Some bodybuilders add an omega-3 fatty acid supplement to their diet to ensure a source of healthy fats.

 Fats To Limit

 - Saturated Fats

-It makes a lot of sense to keep a journal of how much protein, carb and fat grams you eat every day, time ate and total calorie intake.
+It makes a lot of sense to keep a journal of how much protein, carb, and fat grams you eat every day, the time ate, and your total calorie intake.
 If you’re serious about building muscle, why guess at the number of calories and grams of protein, etc.?
 You don’t make gains by guessing.
 You can add your supplement schedule to this as well.